nodejs/docker-iojs/GOVERNANCE.md

 consensus.

-If an agenda item cannot reach a consensus a WG member can call for either a closing vote or a vote to table the issue to the next meeting.
+If an agenda item cannot reach a consensus a WG member can call for a closing vote.
 The call for a vote must be seconded by a majority of the WG or else the discussion will continue.
 Simple majority wins.

 Note that changes to WG membership require unanimous consensus.
 See